raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
-Add code to the `key` sprite to make sure that it is only visible in room 3.
+Add code to the `key` sprite to make it only visible in room 3.
 --- /task ---

 --- task ---
-Create a new list called `inventory`{:class="blockdata"}.
-This will be where you store all of the items your `player` sprite collects.
+Create a new list called `inventory`{:class="blockdata"} to store the items your `player` sprite collects.

 [[[generic-scratch-make-list]]]
 --- /task ---

 --- task ---
-The code for collecting the key is very similar to the code for collecting coins.
-The difference is that you add the key to your inventory.
+The code you need to add for collecting the key is very similar to the code for collecting coins.
+The difference is that you add the key to the `inventory`{:class="blockdata"}.

 ![key](images/key.png)